simoneart/Thermodynamics-of-a-prethermalizing-Ising-chain/README.md

-# Thermodynamics of prethermalizing systems
+# Thermodynamics of a prethermalizing Ising chain

 ## Very brief intro